SaraFreitas02/Number-Guessing-Game.v2/README.md

 Different feedback will be given throughout the game, including the loss of lives, accumulation of points, and more.

 ## Origins and Evolution
 This project initially began as an opportunity to practice jQuery.
-I decided to take the basic and straightforward [JavaScript version](https://github.com/SaraFreitas02/NumGuessGame.js-practice) of this game and elevate it, hence the "*v2*" in the project's name.
+I decided to take the basic and straightforward [JavaScript-Practice version](https://github.com/SaraFreitas02/NumGuessGame.js-practice) of this game and elevate it, hence the "*v2*" in the project's name.

 My goal was to make the game more engaging and dynamic, and this journey allowed me to explore CSS animations for the first time.